ringcentral/ringcentral-web-phone/README.md

 ## Todo:

+- create some slides to talk about the reasoning for getting rid of SIP.js
 - release the first version
 - create a demo project for conference
-  - because it is mainly restful api and websockets, it is not part of the SDK
+  - because it is mainly restful api, it is not part of the SDK
 - receive dtmf?
   - Not possible with WebRTC: https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Using_DTMF
 - integration tests